Simulation of ring rolling with FORGE®

 Ring rolling is used to produce rings, for example for the aerospace industry (engine components) and the energy industry (windmill parts).
 The automotive industry also employs ring rolling to manufacture bearings, most often at ambient temperature.

-FORGE® allows precise simulation of ring rolling of conventional and shaped rings.
+FORGE® allows the precise simulation of ring rolling of conventional and shaped rings.

 FORGE® allows an accurate prediction of: